nus-cs2103-AY1920S1/duke/docs/README.md

 ## 2. Quick Start

-1.Ensure that you have Java 11 or above installed in your Computer.
+1. Ensure that you have Java 11 or above installed in your Computer.

-2.Download the latest duke.jar [here](https://github.com/eizon05/duke/releases).
+2. Download the latest duke.jar [here](https://github.com/eizon05/duke/releases).

-3.Copy the file to the folder you want to use as the home folder for your Duke.
+3. Copy the file to the folder you want to use as the home folder for your Duke.

-4.Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI should appear in a few seconds.

 ## Features